ai-dock/base-image/README.md

 >[!NOTE]
 >*Some of the included services would not normally be found **inside** of a container.
 They are, however, necessary here as some cloud providers give no access to the host; Containers are deployed as if they were a virtual machine.*

+### Port Redirector

+This is a simple list of links to the web services available inside the container.

+The service will bind to port `1111`.

+For each service, you will find a direct link and, if you have set `CF_QUICK_TUNNELS=true`, a link to the service via a fast and secure Cloudflare tunnel.

+>[!NOTE]
+>*This service will not show links to any pre-configured Cloudflare tunnels as the domains are static and already known to the user.*

+### Log Viewer

+The web based log viewer will start on port `1122`.

+It's a very lightweight websocket based stream of the latest updates in `/var/log/logtail.log`.

+This service will also be accessible on any other exposed ports until the program designated to that port is ready to use.

 ### Cloudflared